rudberga/CI-MS1-wedding-website/README.md

 ### Existing Features
 - **RSVP**: allows guests to inform if they are coming to the wedding, by simply filling out a form
-- **Navbar header**: collapsed navbar on landing page to keep the elegant touch on all screen sizes, expanded on the rest of the pages for easy navigation
+- **Navbar**: collapsed navbar on landing page to keep the elegant touch on all screen sizes, expanded on the rest of the pages for easy navigation
 - **Social links**: in the footer you will find the icons for ways to contact the couple, this shows up on all pages except the landing page
 - **Details page**: including all information needed for guests before the wedding
 - **Timeline**: minimal timeline for guests to see the schedule of the wedding